Winter Newsletter – Hope from John 15 and 16

 I am discouraged, if not dismayed, that our denominational leaders continue to bend over backward to accommodate the LGBTQ agenda to change the Church’s time- honored teachings on morality and sexuality.

 The bishops have allowed this group to disrupt the last five General Conferences that I have attended.
-After the 2012 General Conference, over two thousand pastors vowed to break church law and have ignored The Discipline – all without any real consequences.
+After the 2012 General Conference, over two thousand pastors vowed to break church law and have ignored The Book of Discipline – all without any real consequences.
 This past year the Connectional Table recommended that the church abandon our historical, scriptural teaching on human sexuality.
 And now the document which contains all the rules and petitions for General Conference, the Advanced Daily Christian Advocate, has issued guidelines for conversation that are clearly weighted to advantage the LGBTQ cause, even to the point of asking all present not to assume male and female pronouns for persons they do not know.

 The LGTBQ caucuses have vowed to disrupt our General Conference in Portland with tactics designed to be even more demanding than ever before.
 These demands and the accommodation of these demands have become more blatantly defiant with each year.

 Perhaps you, like me, have been asked by numerous friends, “Why are you still in the United Methodist Church?”
 Where do we find hope in the midst of this chaos?
 Where did Jesus’ disciples turn to find hope after He was betrayed, arrested, and crucified?
 The Gospel of John gives us the answer to all these questions.